 This is what the perfect business plan looks like

-Every startup needs it and only a few know what it should look like.
+Every start-up needs it and only a few know what it should look like.
 These are the ultimate tricks.

 Dr. Julius Tennert

-The bank as investor
+The bank as an investor

 Conclusion: Business plans with a focus on banks as lenders

-The venture capital fund as investor
+The venture capital fund as an investor

 Conclusion: Business plans with a focus on venture capital funds as equity investors

-The business angel as investor
+The business angel as an investor

-FYI: English edition available
+LinkedIn ConnectFYI: English edition available

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?